How to Fix a GoPro SD Card Error and Get Your Data from It

 Like firmware updates, each GoPro camera will have its own method for resetting the camera settings.
 The exact instructions for your GoPro model can be found on the GoPro website.

-Method 4: Format the SD Card in GoPro
+Method 4: Repair the SD Card with CHKDSK

 Method 5: Format the SD Card on Windows